-The new year in 2012 begins on February 22 and will last over a period of 2 weeks.
+Tibetan New Year in 2015 begins on February 19 and will last over a period of 15 days.

-The Tibetan calendar consists of twelve lunar months, and Losar begins on the first day of the first lunar month.
-However, in Tibetan-Buddhist monasteries, the celebrations for Losar begin on the twenty-ninth day of the twelfth month.
+The Tibetan calendar consists of twelve lunar months, and Losar begins on the first day of the first Tibetan month.
+However, in Tibetan-Buddhist monasteries, the celebrations for Losar begin on the twenty-ninth day of the twelfth Tibetan month.
 That is the day before Losar's Eve.
 On that day, monasteries do a special kind of ritual in preparation for the Losar celebrations.
-Also on that day, a special kind of noodle called Guthuk, which is made of nine different ingredients, including dried cheese and various grains, is made.
+Also on that day, people make a special kind of noodle called Gutu made of nine different ingredients, including dried cheese and various grains.

 In addition, people place various ingredients such as chilies, salt, wool, rice and coal inside dough balls.
 The ingredients that one finds hidden in one's dough ball are supposed to be a lighthearted comment on one's character, in the spirit of a Chinese fortune cookie.

 Tashi Delek - Gook luck and happiness to you!

 Tashi Delek Pongsong Cuo - Good luck and happiness to old man.

 Ama Bazhu Kangsum - Wish lady host healthy in New Year.

 Dingduo Derwa Tubasho - Wish you a happy and prosperous New Year.

 Nanyang Zongju Yubasho - Hope we can get together next year.